ARC-907/Projects/basicwebml-gpt/README.md

 ### Threads

 Run multiple conversations simultaneously.
 Use `POST /api/v1/threads` to create a thread and `POST /api/v1/threads/<id>/messages` to send prompts.
 Archives can be downloaded via `/api/v1/threads/<id>/archive`.

+## Packaging as Desktop App

+See `README.txt` for instructions on building a Windows executable that bundles the backend and frontend using Electron and PyInstaller.